 Topics covered include basic matrix algebra and linear transformations, analysis of covariance with multiple covariates, multivariate significance tests of group differences, discriminant analysis, and multivariate analysis of variance.
 Prerequisite: PSY 440.
 445 COVARIANCE STRUCTURE MODELING 3 sem. hrs.
-Theoretical, methodological, and applied concepts of covariance structure modeling and latent variable model in psychological research.
+Theoretical, methodological, and applied concepts of covariance structure modeling and latent variable modeling in psychological research.
 Prerequisite: PSY 444.
-450 PSYCHOPATHOLOGY THROUGH THE LIFESPAN 3 sem. hrs.

-Classification and etiology of mental disorders as multiple systems dysfunctions.
-Overview of assessment methods, treatments, and referral options.
-Prerequisite: Graduate standing in Psychology or departmental approval.

 451 PSYCHOLOGY OF DIVERSITY 3 sem. hrs.

 Examination of theoretical, methodological, and applied issues relevant to the study and practice in psychology in multicultural settings.
 Prerequisite: Graduate standing in Psychology or departmental approval.
 Formerly PSY 480.28.

-452 SEMINAR IN DEVELOPMENTAL PSYCHOLOGY

-3 sem. hrs.
+452 SEMINAR IN DEVELOPMENTALPSYCHOLOGY 3 sem. hrs.
 Examination of historical and contemporary theories, research, and applications of development.
 Cognitive, social, biological, behavioral, and cultural aspects of development considered.
 Formerly PSY 480.15.
 453 SEMINAR IN ADOLESCENT DEVELOPMENT 3 sem. hrs.
 Examination of theories, methodologies, and topics in the study of normal adolescent development using an interdisciplinary approach.
 Prerequisite: Graduate standing in Psychology or departmental approval.
 Formerly PSY 480.23.
 455 COGNITIVE SCIENCE 3 sem. hrs.

-Survey of the broad interdisciplinary field of cognitive science.
-Cognitive psychology, artificial intelligence, linguistics, philosophy, and neuroscience will be discussed in terms of underlying theoretical frameworks which relate these diverse areas to the common study of the mind.
-Prerequisite: PSY 361 or 363 or 418 or departmental approval.

-460 SEMINAR IN SOCIAL PSYCHOLOGY

-3 sem. hrs.
+Advanced overview of the interdisciplinary field of cognitive science focusing on readings from philosophy, computer science, psychology, and theoretical biology.
+Prerequisite: PSY 418 or departmental approval.
+460 SEMINAR IN SOCIAL PSYCHOLOGY 3 sem. hrs.
 This course provides students with in-depth coverage of selected topics in social psychology in a seminar format.
 Prerequisites: PSY 431; and graduate standing in I/O-Social Psychology or departmental approval.
 May be repeated if content different for maximum of 6 hours.
 462 EXPERIMENTAL ANALYSIS OF BEHAVIOR 3 sem. hrs.
-Current research and theory on operant and respondent conditioning Prerequisite: PSY 360 or 418 or departmental approval.
-463 BRAIN AND BEHAVIOR RELATIONSHIPS 3 sem. hrs.
+Current research and theory on operant and respondent conditioning.
+Prerequisite: PSY 360 or 418 or departmental approval.
+463 BRAIN AND BEHAVIOR RELATIONSHIPS 3 sem, hrs.

 A survey of the relationship of the brain to various behavioral systems with particular emphasis on the developing brain.
 Prerequisites: Graduate standing in Psychology; basic knowledge of physiological psychology.
 464 THEORIES AND TECHNIQUES OF COUNSELING: ADULTS 3 sem. hrs.